A latent trawl process model for extreme values: Introduction

+We also consider a modification of the new model that enables it to be used for any generalised Pareto distribution, thus removing the restriction that was inherited from the original model of \cite{Bortot2013} that the shape parameter of the GPD distribution has to be positive.
+This means that our modified model can be used for processes with less heavy-tails, which are often found in environmental applications, as illustrated by an application to air pollution data.
+The modification also improves the interpretability of the parameters, and appears to make the estimation procedure more efficient.

+We remark that our new dynamic model for environmental variables such as precipitation and ozone levels can also be used as a basis for designing suitable hedges in terms of weather derivatives.
+While weather derivatives on rainfall have been traded in the past, there is also recent interest in setting up derivatives to hedge climate variables.

 This paper is structured as follows.
 Section \ref{latent_model} introduces the latent trawl process model for dependent extremes in a hierarchical set-up.
 Section \ref{application} discusses parameter estimation and inference and develops a measure for the extremal dependence structure that is adapted to the model.
 Section \ref{empirics} shows examples of applying the model to two different environmental time series (rainfall and air pollution), and Section \ref{conclusion} concludes.
-The proofs of our theoretical results and some details for the estimation procedure are presented in Appendix \ref{ltrawlappendix}.
+Some details for the estimation procedure and the proofs of our theoretical results are presented in Appendix \ref{ltrawlappendix}.